Kujawadl/obs-gm-overlay/README.md

 ### Possible Additional Features

-- [ ] Initiative Tracker
-  - [ ] Allow GM to add creatures with public/private names
-  - [ ] Allow GM to enter player/creature initiative values
-  - [ ] Allow GM to reset initiative, clearing initiative values and deleting all creatures
-  - [ ] Allow GM to advance initiative by one turn
-  - [ ] Create initiative overlay that tracks whose turn it is/how many rounds have passed
-  - [ ] Allow GM to specify cooldown duration in rounds
 - [ ] Additional Inspiration Options
   - [ ] Allow user to disable multiple-inspiration (i.e. inspiration is either on or off)
   - [ ] Allow user to configure max. inspiration value